bcb-unl/run_dbcan_new/README.md

 **Notice**

 This is the updated version of run_dbcan.
-There are many changes compared to the old version, and the relevant RPO address has been moved to bcb-unl (new organization).
+There are many changes compared to the old version, and the relevant REPO address has been moved to bcb-unl (new organization).
 We will try our best to keep the two versions updated synchronously.

 **run_dbcan** is the standalone version of the [dbCAN3](http://bcb.unl.edu/dbCAN2/) annotation tool for automated CAZyme annotation.
 This tool, known as `run_dbcan`, incorporates HMMER, Diamond, and dbCAN_sub for annotating CAZyme families, and integrates Cazyme Gene Clusters (CGCs) and substrate predictions.